alexanderaleskin/telegram_django_bot/README.rst

 ``TelegaModelForm`` and ``TelegaForm`` as Django descendants of ``ModelForm`` and ``Form`` have the following parameters, which you may need to customize:

-1. The clean function and other `form validation process functions <https://docs.djangoproject.com/en/4.1/ref/forms/validation/>`_
+1. The clean function and other `form validation process functions <https://docs.djangoproject.com/en/4.1/ref/forms/validation/>`_ ;
 2. ``labels`` - field names;
-3. ``forms.HiddenInput`` - designation of hidden fields (hiding fields allows them not to be shown to the user, while using and configuring in forms or in ``TelegaViewSet``)
+3. ``forms.HiddenInput`` - designation of hidden fields (hiding fields allows them not to be shown to the user, while using and configuring in forms or in ``TelegaViewSet``).